 Step 4: Offer Perks That Your Customers Value

-When your eCommerce loyalty programs offer perks that your customers would legitimately love to get their hands on, there’s immediately a compelling reason to participate in the program.
-It’s even better when the perks your offer aren’t available anywhere else.
+When your ecommerce loyalty programs offer perks that your customers would legitimately love to get their hands on, there’s immediately a compelling reason to participate in the program.
+It’s even better when the perks you offer aren’t available anywhere else.
 Don’t offer the same coupons your customers can find on sites like RetailMeNot.

 Step 5: Create the Structure of Your Loyalty Program

 Now that you’ve gotten several steps into the process of starting a customer loyalty rewards program, you have to answer some important questions, such as:

 - Will you offer a points-based, tiered, or subscription-based loyalty program?

 - If it’s a points-based system, how are points earned?

 - And what’s the value of those points?

 - If you’ve chosen a tiered rewards system, how many tiers will there be?